-How Japan influences rising design stars
+Why celebrities love this Tokyo-based design duo

 - The brand has a celebrity following, including Beyonce and Kanye West

-(CNN)They've collaborated with Kanye West on jewelery design and pop icons such as Rihanna, Beyonce and Lady Gaga have worn their accessories.
+(CNN)They've collaborated with Kanye West on jewelery design, and pop icons such as Rihanna, Beyonce and Lady Gaga have worn their accessories.

 But designers Verbal and Yoon -- co-founders of the Tokyo-based luxury brand AMBUSH -- created their game-changing accessories label almost by chance.